Willyb15/Data-Science-Python/Week1/intro_unix_lec.md

 1.) `pwd` is fairly straightforward, but in talking about pathnames it's important to talk about the Unix filesystem tree and to make the distinction between absolute and relative pathnames.
 In a Unix-based operating system, files are ogranized in a tree-like pattern.
-The first directory in a filesystem is called the *root directory*, which contains files as well as subdirectories, which contain more files and subdirectories, and so on.
+The top directory in a filesystem is called the *root directory*, which contains files as well as subdirectories, which contain more files and subdirectories, and so on.
 If we're to look at the file structure of the